Now available for concession card households

 We are assisting community members to receive this one-off payment to help ease energy bill stress, and to help them seek out a better energy deal.

-The $250 Power Saving Bonus is a one-off $250 payment which provides direct support to Victorian households experiencing power bill stress during the coronavirus pandemic.
+The Power Saving Bonus is a one-off $100 payment to provide direct energy bill support to eligible Victorian households.

 Who is eligible for the Power Saving Bonus?